 Make room on your Thanksgiving table for this Spinach Mushroom Stuffing, because this traditional side just might be the star of the meal!

-- 1 loaf day old bread, cut into 1" cubes
+- 1 loaf day-old whole grain bread cut into 1" cubes

 - 1/4 cup chopped fresh Italian parsley